-Wherever one goes in India, unique handicrafts and artistic forms are guaranteed.
+As one explores India, a promise of encountering distinctive handicrafts and artistic forms, including the alluring world of the designer salwar suit, is guaranteed.
 Some of these regional handicrafts have a long and illustrious history that ends with their glorious present day revival, creating a fascinating web of cultural and artistic influences for sociologists to trace.
 One such craft is the art of Phulkari from Punjab.
 This Punjabi folk art is known to be one of the most vibrant and distinctive embroidery styles in the world, distinguished by its use of exquisite stitching and beautiful designs and motifs.

 Nowadays, Phulkari is also used to decorate other traditional Indian garments such as kurtas or sarees.
 Phulkari sarees have a very graceful, attractive look and are typically made of fine materials like georgette and silk.
 On the other hand, Phulkari dupattas or ethnic scarves are also immensely popular, especially with the younger generation.